Jazz (novel)

 Jazz is a 1992 historical novel by Pulitzer and Nobel Prize-winning American author Toni Morrison.
 The majority of the narrative takes place in Harlem during the 1920s; however, as the pasts of the various characters are explored, the narrative extends back to the mid-19th-century American South.

-The novel forms the second part of Morrison's Dantesque trilogy on African-American history, beginning with Beloved (1987) and ending with Paradise (1998).
+The novel forms the second part of Morrison's trilogy on African-American history, beginning with Beloved (1987) and ending with Paradise (1998).

-Legacy

 Jazz was Morrison’s most recently published work when she was awarded the 1993 Nobel Prize for Literature.
-In the novel, "Morrison uses a device which is akin to the way jazz itself is played… The result is a richly complex, sensuously conveyed image of the events, the characters and moods."

-The novel is referenced in S1 Ep5 of the NBC procedural show Found.
-The character of Felice is referred to as "one of Toni Morrison's most dynamic characters" and "curious [and] brilliant."
+Background

+Morrison spent three years researching and reading historical records of the Harlem Renaissance such as "issues of every 'Colored' newspaper" for the year 1926.
+Morrison has stated that she considers Jazz her best novel.